 Regardless of how much water you end up giving your plants, do so slowly.
 If you give your plants too much water at once, you’ll form tiny channels.

-When watering isn’t done correctly, you’ll start to notice it in your plants.
-Symptoms of a watering problem can appear in the leaves, stems or even the roots.
+Symptoms of a watering problem can appear in the leaves, stems, or even the roots.

 Even if your plants are grown hydroponically, you could notice watering-related issues develop in the root system.